Is Driving for Grab and Uber a Viable Alternative Part-time Job for Me?

 Grab is being modelled to better suit Singaporean’s taste buds when it comes to public transportation.
-It not only prioritises its passengers by offering tons of discounts, but also takes good care of its drivers.
+It not only prioritizes its passengers by offering tons of discounts but also takes good care of its drivers.
 By allowing drivers the freedom to choose their customers based on their drop off point, based on the price that they will be receiving after drop off, the cash incentives are ever changing to entice new drivers and motivate current existing drivers.

 One of major downside to Grab’s app interface is that extra miscellaneous charges are not factored into the total amount upon drop off.
 Drivers have to manually key the figures before submitting the total amount to be deducted.
 This would be a hindrance to some drivers, affecting their productivity and performance at some point.

 Uber on the other hand, does not give their drivers the luxury of choosing their customers based on drop off points or prices.
 Their cash incentives are only given when the driver clocks a certain number of trips during a given time.
 In this case, Uber prioritises its passengers convenience first, than their drivers.
 For Uber, they have their ongoing surge and cash king incentive which rewards their drivers as long as they completed a number of trip, and it is personalised to every different driver.
 Cash king will be offered to drivers twice a week and this is only eligible to drivers who have at least 80% acceptance rate to qualify.